Trahiega/the-dukes-game/docs/Session Notes/Session-009.md

 LA ponders about the darkness she seeks, the other threat to the land - what is it?
 But for now, the Orc threat takes precedent.
 The Orcs have a fleet, and likely will be landing south between mountains and the sea.

 **Lady Aliyah's Mother**
-LA mentions her mother again, [[Countess Zilyana Thenan]], an elf, a polictician.
-She may help us but LA advsies we shouldn't trust her implicitly.
+LA mentions her mother again, [[Countess Zilyana Thenan]], an elf, a politician.
+She may help us but LA advises we shouldn't trust her implicitly.

 **The captured Orc**
 We can speak to the captured orc if we wish, he has given LA nothing.